cockroachdb/cockroach-cloud-sdk-go/docs/JWTIssuersApi.md

 [[Back to README]](../README.md)

-## UpdateApiOidcConfig
+## UpdateJWTIssuer

-> ApiOidcConfig UpdateApiOidcConfig(ctx, id).ApiOidcConfig1(apiOidcConfig1).Execute()
+> JWTIssuer UpdateJWTIssuer(ctx, id).UpdateJWTIssuerRequest(updateJWTIssuerRequest).Execute()

-Update an API OIDC configuration (Deprecated)
+Update a JWT Issuer

-This endpoint has been deprecated in favor of /jwt-issuers
+Updates the JWT Issuer configuration

 Can be used by the following roles assigned at the organization scope:
 - ORG_ADMIN